-Higher welfare alternatives for egg laying hens include free-range, cage-free, and enriched battery cage production systems.
-In the US, only a small fraction of eggs (approximately five percent) come from cage-free systems.
+Higher welfare housing alternatives for egg-laying hens include cage-free, free-range, or pastured raised systems.
+In the US, almost 35% of eggs now come from cage-free systems.

 Cage-free systems (no outdoor access)

 While the term “cage-free” is legally undefined, cage-free systems typically house hens on a littered barn floor or in aviaries with multiple tiers including a litter floor.
 Even though cage-free systems may not provide outdoor access, they do allow for greater expression of hens’ natural behaviors.
 They can stretch, flap their wings, run, and fly.
 They can also perform other natural behaviors such as pecking, scratching and laying their eggs in a nest.